 We’re introducing a new series to highlight some of the amazing team members that make Yieldstreet possible.
-Up first is Mitch Rosen, Senior Director, Head of Real Estate, and a favorite among the Yieldstreet community since he joined in 2018.
+Up first is Mitch Rosen, Managing Director, Head of Real Estate.
 He discusses how his career has shaped how he views investments, and where he hopes Yieldstreet ends up in the next few years.

 What do you do at Yieldstreet?

 I head the Real Estate division at Yieldstreet, meaning that I lead the team looking into originations and doing the proper due diligence on all of the opportunities offered on Yieldstreet in the real estate space.
 I also do webinars from time to time to help explain what I love about certain investment opportunities.